alj1983/MaxentVariableSelection/cran-comments.md

   al (13:42)
   et (13:39)

-All words are spelled correctly
+All words are spelled correctly.